-- An official copy of the student's transcript is on file with Concorde: - Non-General Education courses were completed within the previous 12 months, and a grade of "C" or better was earned; - General Education courses were completed within the last five years, and a grade of "C" or better was received; General Education courses older than five years will be reviewed on a case-by-case basis: - A copy of the catalog containing the course description, which the student enrolled under, is provided; and - CLEP courses may be accepted if completed within the five years and have a minimum score of 60. - · AP scores may be accepted if: - The official College Board Assessment is received - The Assessment scores are within five years of the request to transfer - The following scores are achieved: - CHEM1310 (3 credits) Score of 3 or higher: Chemistry - CHEM1411 (3 credits) Score of 3 or higher: Chemistry - CHEM1421 (3 credits) Score of 3 or higher: Chemistry - CSCl1310 (3 credits) Score of 3 or higher: Computer Science A - ENGL1310 (3 credits) Score of 3 or higher: English Literature and Composition or English Language and Composition - ENGL1320 (3 credits) Score of 3 or higher: English Literature and Composition or English Language and Composition - PSYC1310 (3 credits) Score of 3 or higher: Psychology - MATH1310 (3 credits) Score of 3 or higher: Statistics - MATH1320 (3 credits) Score of 3 or higher: Statistics
+- An official copy of the student's transcript is on file with Concorde: - Non-General Education courses were completed within the previous 12 months, and a grade of "C" or better was earned; - General Education courses were completed within the last five years, and a grade of "C" or better was received; General Education courses older than five years will be reviewed on a case-by-case basis; - A copy of the catalog containing the course description, which the student enrolled under, is provided; and - CLEP courses may be accepted if completed within the five years and have a minimum score of 60. - · AP scores may be accepted if: - The official College Board Assessment is received - The Assessment scores are within five years of the request to transfer - The following scores are achieved: - CHEM1310 (3 credits) Score of 3 or higher: Chemistry - CHEM1411 (3 credits) Score of 3 or higher: Chemistry - CHEM1421 (3 credits) Score of 3 or higher: Chemistry - CSCl1310 (3 credits) Score of 3 or higher: Computer Science A - ENGL1310 (3 credits) Score of 3 or higher: English Literature and Composition or English Language and Composition - ENGL1320 (3 credits) Score of 3 or higher: English Literature and Composition or English Language and Composition - PSYC1310 (3 credits) Score of 3 or higher: Psychology - MATH1310 (3 credits) Score of 3 or higher: Statistics - MATH1320 (3 credits) Score of 3 or higher: Statistics the start of their program of study.
+If the Academic Affairs department determines the credits are acceptable for transfer, credit will be given for those courses, and the student will be scheduled to take only those courses needed to fulfill the requirements for graduation.

-Students requesting to transfer credit(s) must submit all required documentation no less than one week prior to the start of their program of study.
-If the Academic
+Students requesting to transfer credit(s) must submit all required documentation no less than one week prior to